reuters-graphics/chart-module-weeklyaverage/README.md

 	  per_pop_tt_suffix: ' per 100k people in the population', // if normalised by
-	  // population, tooltip will say XXXXX new cases per 100k people in the population },
+	  // population, tooltip will say XXXXX new cases per 100k people in the population

+    subhed: '' // empty by default.
+Can receive a string for a subhed above the chart },
   )
   .draw();